-Plant and equipment are depreciated on a straight-line basis over the asset's useful life to the Group, commencing when the asset is ready for use.
+Plant and equipment is depreciated on a straight-line basis over the assets useful life to the Group, commencing when the asset is ready for use.

 Leased assets and leasehold improvements are amortised over the shorter of either the unexpired period of the lease or their estimated useful life.